COVID-19 pandemic in Hawaii: Timeline

 In late August 2020, an outbreak occurred at the Yukio Okutsu State Veterans Home in Hilo.
 By September 11, 10 residents had died there.
 A government review led to a change in management.

 On December 14, 2020, Hawaii received its first set of vaccines.

 On July 31, 2021, Hawaii recorded a record 622 infections in a single day, the most since the start of the pandemic.
 The number of cases included some from Wednesday, July 28, due to a reporting delay, but the three-day average of new cases from Wednesday to Friday was 314 cases.
 The spike was attributed to the Delta variant.

 On August 11, and again on August 16, 2021, visitors to Hawaii were arrested for using fake COVID-19 vaccine cards.
 Hawaii's fine for falsifying a vaccine card is up to a year in jail and a fine of up to $5,000.

 On August 29, Hawaii reported a new record high of 1,678 cases in one day.
 This total included catch-up reporting for one lab.
 The two-week total was 10,817 new cases.

-On October 11, 2021, Ekundu, a thirteen-year-old male lion born November 2, 2007, and the Honolulu Zoo's only male lion, died tragically from a severe pneumonia infection caused by the SARS-CoV-2 (COVID-19).
+On October 11, 2021, Ekundu, a thirteen-year-old male lion born November 2, 2007, and the Honolulu Zoo's only male lion, died from a severe pneumonia infection caused by the SARS-CoV-2 (COVID-19).
 On October 4, 2021, both he and Moxy, a twelve-year-old female lion who is Ekundu's mate, were coughing and showing signs of an upper respiratory illness.
 Both tested positive for SARS-CoV-2 with the results returning from the mainland after the death of Ekundu.
 All staff at the zoo that care for the lions wear masks and tested negative for the virus and all staff were vaccinated for COVID-19.
 Although the exhibits at the Honolulu Zoo are designed with little chance of public contact, all guests who are near the zoonotic-risk animal areas which include primates, cats, dogs, and hoofstock, are requested to wear a mask according to both the zoo veterinarian Jill Yoshicedo and the zoo director Linda Santos.
 As of October 15, 2021, the source of the COVID-19 infection is unknown.